Code-Institute-Submissions/adams-ears-asphotography_MayResub/README.md

 - Safari
 - Opera

-The game was desinged using Google Chrome however functions on all browsers mentioned above.
+The web application was desinged using Google Chrome however functions on all browsers mentioned above.

-### Other testing

 ## Deployment <a name="deploy"></a>
-**Step 1 - Heroku**
+### Step 1 - Heroku <a name="Heroku"></a>

-In order to successfully publish the website to **Heroku** use the following steps :
+- In order to successfully publish the website to **Heroku** use the following steps :
 - Head to the [Heroku](heroku.com) website and signup
 - Once Signed up Select **Create New App** from the New dropdown menu
 - Fill in **App-name box**  and select **Region**